MikGerm/data-analytics-template/Scripts/README.md

 # Scripts Folder

-This folder contains scripts for automating data cleaning.
+This folder contains Python scripts used to clean and prepare the datasets for analysis.

-- **clean_data.py**: Cleans crime and educational data to prepare it for analysis.
+### Files:
+- **clean_data.py**:
+   - Cleans raw data by performing tasks such as:
+     - Standardizing column names.
+     - Removing commas from numerical values.
+     - Dropping incomplete or missing rows.

+This script ensures that the datasets are clean and ready for use in Jupyter Notebooks.